What Is A Catastrophic Injury?

-There are a number of different circumstances which may give rise to a catastrophic injury which may last months or even years.
-Some of the most common catastrophic injuries include, as follows:
+A number of different circumstances may give rise to a catastrophic injury.
+Some of the most common catastrophic injuries include:

 - Organ damage

 As a result of the enormous damages involved in catastrophic injuries, it is extremely important that the family or significant other of a victim of catastrophic injuries retain a law office with the exceptional expertise, available financial resources and proven success in this type of case.
 Catastrophic injury cases are complex and expensive to prosecute and will almost always require various experts to prove all of the monetary damages that need to be recovered in order to obtain full and fair compensation.
 This may include expert testimony related to economic analysis, life care planning and/or vocational economics.